SantosAAugusto/ML-temperature-prediction/README.md

 You can customize it to where you live and make your own predictions.
 To download the data, you have to order it first.
 After that, in a few minutes, you will be able to download it in your e-mail.
 The file format is CSV.

+---

+# License
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and share this project.

+# About Me
+Hi there!
+I'm Antonio, an Agronomist who always focus on data to solve any problem.
+Enjoy this journey with me.